kellylinyingxin/mimiciii-antibiotics-modeling/README.md

 MIMICiii Antibiotics Modeling
 ==============================

-my work with Dr. Yuan Luo focuses on modeling antibiotic time courses for patients admitted to the ICU based on a variety of clinical parameters using data from the MIMICiii ICU database
+my work with Dr. Yuan Luo and Dr.Nelson Sánchez-Pinto focuses on modeling antibiotic time courses for patients admitted to the ICU based on a variety of clinical parameters using data from the MIMICiii ICU database

 Project Organization
 ------------